sumitagrahari98/Prism_Insurence.PVT.ltd/README.md

 Predictive Analytics: By leveraging Power BI’s advanced analytics capabilities, we can forecast trends and identify potential risks, allowing us to make proactive decisions.
 Data Modeling: Power BI enables us to create complex data models that help in understanding relationships and patterns within our data.

-Getting Started with Power BI
-To get started with Power BI at Prism Insurance, follow these steps:

-Access Power BI: Log in to your Power BI account using your company credentials.
-Explore Dashboards: Navigate through the available dashboards to familiarize yourself with the data visualizations.
-Create Reports: Utilize the reporting features to create custom reports based on your specific needs.
-Collaborate: Share your insights with team members and engage in discussions to drive data-driven decisions.